adbayb/stack/.changeset/odd-news-sleep.md

 "@adbayb/stack": minor
 ---

-Add new Unicorn ESLint rules.
+Add new Unicorn ESLint rules and update templates to exclude `@adbayb` packages from pnpm releage age checks.